 - Chronic High blood pressure;

-- Hypertension in the arteries of lungs aka pulmonary hypertension.
+- Hypertension in the arteries of the lungs, aka pulmonary hypertension,.

 Triggers that may cause an episode of angina pectoris:

 - Acute stress